 Looking for some tips on how to catch whiting.
 Then watch our detailed guide on how to catch whiting.

-Your rod selection will very much depend on what species of fish your targeting.
+Your rod selection will very much depend on what species of fish you are targeting.
 If you’re chasing the larger species such as gummy sharks or stingrays then you’re going to need a nice heavy outfit.
-My preference for this is a 8-12 kilo rod and a 4000-6000 reel spooled with 20-pound line.
+My preference for this is an 8-12 kilo rod and a 4000-6000 reel spooled with 20-pound line.
 A single large hook or double snelled hook to present a full squid or pilchard.
-Sometimes I will also chase these species mine with Snapper rods which are a 5-8 kilo rod with 12-pound line.
+Sometimes I will also chase these species mine with Snapper rods which are 5-8 kilo rod with 12-pound line.
 This is a fun way of targeting these fish that might get dusted off occasionally.

-You can make your own whiting rigs with the help of this step by step guide
+Make your own whiting rigs with the help of this step by step guide

 Targeting salmon check out this crazy bust-up that our team stumbled upon